To think that you’d lose the one you love on the day she loved the most —

 She left the hearth and home she made, so she could be in the Home she was made for.

-And though we don’t often see and understand — the whys of suffering and the reason behind every heartbreak, that we’d only get the whole picture when we stay on with every frail and fraying part.
+And though we don’t often see or understand — the whys of suffering and the reason behind every heartbreak, we’d get to see the whole picture only when we stay on till the very end,

 That the full plan for our story will be revealed at the culmination of His glorious story.